-For companies that are looking to reduce their healthcare costs and help deliver a better quality of life to their employees, a workplace wellness program coupled with an HSA-eligible HDHP could be the solution.
+For companies wanting to help deliver a better quality of life to their employees while reducing their own health plan costs, a workplace wellness program coupled with an HSA-eligible HDHP could be the solution.

 - Support healthy behavior in the workplace